afsc-gap-products/akgfmaps/README.md

 browseVignettes('akgfmaps')
 ```

-# Download shapefiles without installation
+# Download spatial features in geopackages

-The package is intended for users to install and access layers using the package to ensure vector geometries are version-controlled for code-based analyses and visualizations.
-However, zip files containing the most recent versions of the bottom trawl survey shapefiles and associated metadata are provided for download [here](./assets/region_shapefiles).
+The package is intended for users to install and access layers using the package to facilitate version control.
+However, geopackages containing [bottom trawl survey features](./inst/extdata/afsc_bottom_trawl_surveys.gpkg), [EBS/NBS crab stratum polygons](./inst/all_crab_from_akgfmaps_grid.gpkg), and [land/coastline polygons](./inst/extdata/land_layers.gpkg) are also available for download.

 # Vector geometries in the package